 Your entry-level marketing cover letter is the first important piece of work you will do in the corporate world.
 By focusing on the elements that are important, you will be able to create a letter that outlines your qualifications and inspires the hiring manager to read more.

-The best place for you to start is at LiveCareer where you can find templates and samples of entry-level marketing cover letters to use when putting your resume package together.
+The best place for you to start is at LiveCareer, where you can find Cover Letter Templates and Cover Letter Examples to use when putting your resume package together.
 The resources at LiveCareer are free to use and they were created by professionals who can help you to land that first big marketing job.